Pengen Meaning In Indonesian

 Ah, I'm so tired.

 So, that's the meaning of [cape].
-Next, I will give you example sentences using this word [cape].

 I think that's all for now.
-If you have any questions regarding this topic, just make a comment in the comment section down below, and I'll be happy to answer your question.
+If you have any questions regarding this topic, just make a comment in the comment section down below, and I'll be happy to answer your questions.
 Take care and bye now.

 Comments